svm-zhang/lohhla-mod/README.md

 ## License

-- `lohhlamod` fully respects all [LICENSE requirments](https://bitbucket.org/mcgranahanlab/lohhla/src/master/) imposed by the original `LOHHLA` tool.
+- `lohhla-mod` fully respects all [LICENSE requirments](https://bitbucket.org/mcgranahanlab/lohhla/src/master/) imposed by the original `LOHHLA` tool.
 - I am currently checking with the original authors of `LOHHLA` package, and will update license file once I get confirmation.
-For now, `lohhlamod` is free to use for all non-commercial parties.
+For now, `lohhla-mod` is free to use for all non-commercial parties.

 ## Disclaimer

 - I, by no means, intent to overtake the origianl idea, implementation, and copyright of the original `LOHHLA` algorithm.
 - This repo does not distribute `LOHHLA` package, as well as all its dependent third-party parties that are under commercial licenses.
-- `lohhlamod` does not necessarily produce identical result as `LOHHLA`, including but not limited to estimates of copy numbers, logR, BAF, plots, etc.
+- `lohhla-mod` does not necessarily produce identical result as `LOHHLA`, including but not limited to estimates of copy numbers, logR, BAF, plots, etc.
-- Please interpret result at your own discretion when using `lohhlamod`.
-I simulated a few datasets to demonstrate the performance of `lohhlamod` in the most ideal settings.
+- Please interpret result at your own discretion when using `lohhla-mod`.
+I simulated a few datasets to demonstrate the performance of `lohhla-mod` in the most ideal settings.

 ## Citation

 Please cite the original [HLALOH](https://doi.org/10.1016/j.cell.2017.10.001) paper and its [Bitbucket](https://bitbucket.org/mcgranahanlab/lohhla/src/master/) repository.

-If you use `lohhlamod`, please kindly cite this github repo as well.
+If you use `lohhla-mod`, please kindly cite this github repo as well.